jekor/fsrest/README.markdown

 ### `fsrest: readProcess: some.file  (exit 127): failed`

 This is probably happening because the file is marked as executable and fsrest is trying to execute it (and failing).

+### `some.file: line 1: syntax error near unexpected token `newline'`

+You likely have a static file marked as executable (which is failing to parse as a script).

 ### Multiple Choices